bautidea/react_cat_facts/README.md

 ## State handling, data fetching & infinite scrolling.

-This project i found it useful for practicing different useful things that a Jr dev must know:
+This project i found it useful for practicing different things that a Jr dev must know:

 1. Create a react app using vanilla initialization.
 In order to create a react app with vanilla we have to create the enter point of the application: